Internet-of-People/iop-profile-server/docs/INSTALLATION.md

 ### Modify Configuration File

 Next step is to find the configuration file `$InstDir\src\ProfileServer\ProfileServer.conf` and copy it to the `$BinDir`.
 Then you have to modify it.
-If you want to use the Profile Server in its default configuration, there is only one setting that you need to modify - `server_interface`.
+If you want to use the Profile Server in its default configuration, there is only one setting that you need to modify - `external_server_address`.
 You have to set its value to the static public IP address of your server.
 For example, if your server's IP address is `198.51.100.53`, change the relevant line of the configuration file as follows:

 ```
-server_interface = 198.51.100.53
+external_server_address = 198.51.100.53
 ```